-Sales and marketing costs primarily consist of salaries, bonuses, benefits and travel costs for employees engaged in sales and marketing activities, as well as website, advertising, conferences and other promotional costs.
+Sales and marketing expenses consist of salaries, commissions, bonuses, benefits and travel costs for employees engaged in sales and marketing activities, as well as website, advertising, conferences and other promotions.
+By design, sales and marketing costs are tied to sales performance and increase as sales and corresponding revenues increase.